 Unusual Options Activity Insight: iShares Russell 2000 ETF

-Shares of iShares Russell 2000 ETF (NYSE:IWM) saw some unusual options activity on Thursday.
-Following the unusual option alert, the stock price moved down to $223.15.
+On Tuesday, shares of iShares Russell 2000 ETF (NYSE:IWM) saw unusual options activity.
+After the option alert, the stock price moved down to $223.66.

 - Sentiment: BEARISH